U.S. House Democrats move to fight Trump's stonewalling in court

 Barr released a redacted version of the 448-page report on April 18.
 He later disregarded a House Judiciary Committee subpoena demanding release of the full report, along with the underlying evidence that Mueller relied on.

 The House Judiciary panel voted on May 8 to cite Barr for contempt of Congress.
-The House Oversight Committee is also weighing contempt citations against Barr and Commerce Secretary Wilbur Ross for ignoring subpoenas in its probe of their handling of the U.S. Census.
+The House Oversight Committee is also weighing contempt citations against Barr and Commerce Secretary Wilbur Ross for failing to comply with subpoenas in its probe of their handling of the U.S. Census.

+The Oversight panel had set a Thursday deadline for Barr and Ross to produce the requested documents.

+In a letter to Cummings on Thursday, the Justice Department called a contempt vote “entirely premature” and declined to hand over the specific documents demanded, saying they were protected by attorney-client privilege and other doctrines.
+It said it was still working to produce other papers the committee requested.

 The White House has asserted the seldom-used principle of executive privilege to try to keep the full Mueller report under wraps, even though Trump allowed aides to speak with Mueller during his investigation.